DragonComputer/Cerebrum/README.md

 		- Smelling (Not Yet Available)
 			- Gas State Chemical Perception (in Future) (WARNING: Sensor Technology Not Available)

 *Multisensorial Part (Touching, Tasting and Smelling) is not yet available.
-Because of their absence there should be a False Reward & Punishment Mechanism*
+Because of their absence there should be a False Reward & Punishment Mechanism for Reinforcement Learning*

 > Cerebrum's purpose is getting continuous data inputs from different types of sensors as
 > events, depending on the predefined threshold values and creating a complex time based relations